 Dispatch’s next job was to assist in the landing of 8,000 men from the King’s German Legion onto the Island of Rugen, which lies just off Germany’s northern coast.
 It was part of the Swedish province of Pomerania that had been under French occupation since 1807, when Napoleon was nearing the zenith of his power and dominance of continental Europe.
 Dispatch helped cover the withdrawal of the Swedish king, Gustavus, who was travelling in a Swedish frigate, and she was also involved in a bombardment of French positions near Griefswald.
 Dispatch then escorted the last troops off Rugen on 21 August and followed the transport to Kioge Bay, Zealand, where the soldiers joined a larger force assembled for a campaign against Denmark.

-Britain was fearful Napoleon would seize Denmark’s navy, which comprised a number of modern ships that would help France create a cadre of new vessels on which to replace her naval losses over the past decade.
+Britain was fearful Napoleon would seize Denmark’s navy, which comprised a number of modern ships that would help France create a cadre of new vessels around which she could replace her naval losses over the past decade.
 Britain decided to launch a pre-emptive strike with a simple plan: an overwhelming force would be sent to Copenhagen and the neutral Danes threatened to hand over their fleet or face battle.
 Understandably, the Danes were outraged and refused to acquiesce.
 British ground forces were commanded by Sir Arthur Wellesley – later the Duke of Wellington – who ordered his men to surround the city as the Royal Navy blocked the sea lanes and positioned their ships to aid any bombardment.
 The British demanded the fleet be handed over on 1 September and on 2 September, with the Danes refusing on each occasion.